 Red gives her a surprised look, but nods.
 “Yeah, since Celadon things feel mostly back to normal.”
 He shrugs.
 “We still haven’t talked about it, but I don’t feel like we need to.”

 Laura shakes her head, remembering Leaf’s exasperation when they discussed it once.
 Boys.
-She might normally caution against letting things like that stay buried where they might blow up again at an unexpected moment, but she has another focus right now… Keep his mind off it, Agatha said.
+She might normally caution against letting things like that stay buried where they might blow up again at an unexpected moment, but she has another focus right now… Keep his thoughts off it, Agatha said.
 Easy enough, while they’re together at least.
 “You and Leaf seem to be getting along well too.”

 She’s sure she kept her tone the same, and she didn’t feel him brush her thoughts with his psychic senses (though she knows that’s unreliable), but the look he gives her is still one of cautious resignation.
 “Mom…”